MinaProtocol/MIPs/README.md

 ## MIP Header Preamble

-Each MIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (—).
+Each MIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (---).
 This header is also termed “front matter” by Jekyll.
 The headers must appear in the following order.

 mip: MIP number (this is determined by the MIP editor)

-title: The MIP title is a few words, not a complete sentence
+`title`: The MIP title is a few words, not a complete sentence

-description: Description is one full (short) sentence
+`description`: Description is one full (short) sentence

-author: The list of the author’s or authors’ name(s) and/or username(s), or name(s) and email(s).
+`author`: The list of the author’s or authors’ name(s) and/or username(s), or name(s) and email(s).
 Details are below.

-discussions-to: The url pointing to the official discussion thread on MinaResearch
+`discussions-to`: The url pointing to the official discussion thread on MinaResearch

-status: Draft, Review, Last Call, Finalization, Inactive, Withdrawn
+`status`: Draft, Review, Last Call, Finalization, Inactive, Withdrawn

-last-call-deadline: The date last call period ends on (Optional field, only needed when status is Last Call)
+`last-call-deadline`: The date last call period ends on (Optional field, only needed when status is Last Call)

-type: One of Standards Track, Meta, or Informational
+`type`: One of Standards Track, Meta, or Informational

-category: One of Core, Networking, Interface, or ERC (Optional field, only needed for Standards Track MIPs)
+`category`: One of Core, Networking, Interface, or ERC (Optional field, only needed for Standards Track MIPs)

-created: Date the MIP was created on
+`created`: Date the MIP was created on

-requires: MIP number(s) (Optional field)
+`requires`: MIP number(s) (Optional field)

-withdrawal-reason: A sentence explaining why the MIP was withdrawn.
+`withdrawal-reason`: A sentence explaining why the MIP was withdrawn.
 (Optional field, only needed when status is Withdrawn)

 Headers that permit lists must separate elements with commas.

 Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).

  author header
 The author header lists the names, email addresses or usernames of the authors/owners of the MIP.
 Those who prefer anonymity may use a username only, or a first name and a username.
 The format of the author header value must be:

-Random J. User address@dom.ain
+Random J. User <address@dom.ain>

 or